 We hold FCC licenses for our satellite constellation and earth stations (collectively, our "satellite system") and, because our satellites have space-qualified photographic equipment installed, licenses from NOAA's Commercial Remote Sensing Regulatory Affairs office.
 As we build out our satellite constellation, we will require new licenses from the FCC and NOAA or modifications to existing licenses.
 Changes to our satellite system may also require prior FCC and/or NOAA approval.
 From time to time, we may have pending applications for permanent or temporary changes in frequencies and technical design.
 From time to time, we have filed or will need to file applications to replace or add satellites to our satellite constellation.
 The FCC has waived certain application processing rules for certain of the frequencies on which we operate but there is no guarantee that the FCC will continue to waive those rules.
 The FCC licenses are also subject to modification by the FCC.
-In addition, the FCC licenses require coordination with various entities, including other federal government agencies.
-There can be no assurance that the FCC or NOAA will renew the licenses we hold, modify the licenses we hold, grant new licenses, or that coordination conditions can continue to be met.
+In addition, the FCC licenses we currently hold, or grant new licenses, or that coordination conditions can continue to be met.
 If the FCC or NOAA revokes, modifies or fails to renew the licenses we hold, or fails to grant a new license or modification in a timely manner, or if we fail to satisfy any of the conditions of our respective licenses, we may not be able to continue to provide our products and services.
 In addition, the operation of ground station assets in non-U.S. jurisdictions may require either direct or indirect licensing from non-U.S. regulatory bodies.